pyreymo/RedirectSmarter/README.md

 **Redirect Smarter** is a [Dalamud](https://github.com/goatcorp/Dalamud) plugin for Final Fantasy XIV Online.

 It redirects supported actions to explicitly configured targets.
-For each action, you can define a priority list using ordinary game targets such as your current target, focus target, yourself, your chocobo, or party slots.
+For each action, you can define a priority list using ordinary game targets such as your current target, focus target, yourself, soft target, party slots, or a dynamic target selector.

 When the action is used, Redirect Smarter tries those targets from left to right.
 The first resolved target that passes validation is used.
-If no configured target succeeds, the action falls back to the game's original target.
+If no configured target succeeds, the action falls back to the game's original target unless that action has `Prevent default` enabled.

 The current goal is simple: make action targeting more predictable without turning the plugin into rotation automation.